Zyphias/odin-recipes/README.md

 # odin-recipes

-The project is to create a recipe webpage using basic HTML
+The project is to create a recipe webpage using basic HTML.